the-other-mariana/fluid-simulation/README.md

 $ python fluid.py
 ```
 ## Install FFmpeg on Windows
- Apart from the pip installation of ffmpeg, you need to install ffmpeg for your machine OS (in my case, Windows 10) by going to either of the following links
+ Apart from the pip installation of ffmpeg, you need to install ffmpeg for your machine OS (in my case, Windows 10) by going to either of the following links:

 - [ffmpeg.org](https://ffmpeg.org/download.html)
 	- Click on the Windows icon.